Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR: Introduction

 \section{Introduction}

 The reasoning capabilities of Large Language Models (LLMs) have been significantly enhanced by Reinforcement Learning with Verifiable Rewards (RLVR;~\citealt{guo2025deepseek}).
-However, recent studies~\citep{yue2025does,cui2025entropy} have shown that vanilla RLVR training, such as GRPO~\citep{shao2024deepseekmath} optimization, may diminish the generation diversity of the policy model, enhancing sampling efficiency and \textit{Pass@1} performance at the expense of output richness, thereby failing to improve \textit{Pass@k} over the base model.
-In RLVR, training entropy is used to quantify the diversity of model outputs~\citep{cui2025entropy,zhu2025surprising,cheng2025reasoning}, while improvements in \textit{Pass@k} encourage further exploration.
+However, recent studies~\citep{yue2025does,cui2025entropy} have shown that standard RLVR training, such as GRPO~\citep{shao2024deepseekmath} optimization, may diminish the generation diversity of the policy model, enhancing sampling efficiency and \textit{Pass@1} performance at the expense of output richness, thereby failing to improve \textit{Pass@k} over the base model.
+In RLVR, training entropy is used to quantify the diversity of model outputs~\citep{cui2025entropy,zhu2025surprising,cheng2025reasoning}, while improvements in \textit{Pass@k} indicate more advanced exploration.
 Together, these metrics reflect the model’s potential to continue improving in RLVR training.
-When training entropy collapses to zero, the policy tends to produce homogeneous solutions to training problems, thus losing the opportunity to explore more advanced reasoning trajectories and reducing \textit{Pass@k} performance.
+When training entropy collapses to zero, the policy tends to produce homogeneous solutions to training problems, thus losing the opportunity to explore more advanced reasoning trajectories and causing \textit{Pass@k} performance to plateau.
 Ultimately, the \textit{Pass@1} score also plateaus due to the lack of further exploration opportunities.
 Therefore, maintaining training entropy and ensuring \textit{Pass@k} improvement are both critical factors for sustainable RLVR training.